 Both the terms are grouped together, so it’s difficult to put them in separate boxes.
 But if you look at them closely, you’ll see that reach and impressions measure different things in analytics.

-I hope the explanations mentioned above helped give you some clarity about reach vs impressions and which one you should focus on.
+I hope the explanations above helped give you some clarity about reach vs impressions and which one your business should focus on.